 • Yield vs. borrow rate mismatch: If your asset’s yield drops below your fixed borrow rate, the strategy may become unprofitable.

-• Liquidity constraints: AMM liquidity must be sufficient to open or unwind Loop positions.
-If unavailable, users may face slippage or need to wait.
+• Liquidity constraints: AMM liquidity must be sufficient to open or close Loop positions.
+If unavailable, users may face slippage, need to wait, or close manually.

 Loopscale mitigates rate volatility using fixed-rate loans, but users should still monitor Loop health and understand the risks involved.
 See additional considerations on the Risk Management page.